Business Immigration

 • Processing averages 30-90 days, with decisions emailed.
 Track status via the portal for real-time updates.

 • Pro Tip for HR: Embed application trackers in your relocation dashboard.
-This visibility over timelines—from submission to visa issuance—helps forecast onboarding dates accurately.
+This visibility—from submission to visa issuance—helps forecast onboarding dates accurately.

 Step 4: Handle Family Reunification and Onboarding

-The Blue Card extends to dependents, easing full-family moves.
+The Blue Card extends to dependents, simplifying full-family relocations.

 • Include Family in Application: Add spouse and children under 21; provide marriage/birth certificates and proof of housing (at least 30 sqm per adult).
 Spouses get automatic work rights-no separate permit needed.